Site Recovery Manager FAQ

 What are the ports used by SRM?

-This is dependent on the version of SRM.
-See below for details by version:
+This is dependent on the version of SRM see the documentation for details.

 I want to protect “x” software with SRM, will it work?